 Why Do Individuals Use BrokerCheck?

-Individuals use BrokerCheck as a way to acquire understanding about a broker, brokerage firm, or investment advisor before working with them.
+Individuals use BrokerCheck as a way to acquire an understanding of a broker, brokerage firm, or investment advisor before working with them.
 Since it provides information about licensing, an investor can assess the legitimacy of their professional experience.
-It allows them to make an informed decision on whether or not they would like them to be responsible for their investments.
+It allows them to make an informed decision on whether or not they would like to be responsible for their investments.

 Additionally, BrokerCheck is also a tool that anyone can use free of charge, which easily gives all interested parties access to information such as client complaints and employment history.